 If you look at it from a purely technical perspective, the variance between the two skiing types is that in downhill skiing, the whole boot is attached to the ski with the aid of the binding.
 In cross country skiing, only the toe part of your boot is fixed to your ski.

 Cross country ski boots are way cheaper than downhill ski boots, as the latter needs to be fitted.

-Once you have bought them, try wearing them frequently and do some practice, before the real deal.
-Depending on the model of the boot, cross country ski boots may require 5-6 outings before they start adjusting to your feet.
+Once you have bought them, try wearing the new boots frequently and do some practice to find your perfect pair, before the real deal.
+Depending on the model of the ski boot, cross country ski boots may require 5-6 outings before they start adjusting to your feet.
 It is difficult to return these products once they are used out in the snow.
 For such purpose, always try them at home without damaging them for a few hours or so to ensure that they sit nicely and comfortably under your feet.